neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 {% hint style="info" %}
 The `volumes` section is optional.
 A job can mount a volume by a direct reference string.

-However, this section is very handy to use in a bundle with `run`, `upload`, and `download` commands: define a volume once and refer to it everywhere by name instead of using full definition definition details.
+However, this section is very handy to use in a bundle with `run`, `upload`, and `download` commands: define a volume once and refer to it everywhere by name instead of using full definition details.
 {% endhint %}

 ### `volumes.<volume-id>`